sunpy/ndcube/docs/contributing.rst

 		$ git diff

 Once we're happy with the changes, we must add the changed files to the set of changed files to be included in the commit.
-We can add only some changed files:
+We do not have to include all changed file.
+We can add files one by one:
 .. code-block:: console

 		$ git add file1.py
 		$ git add file2.py

-or all changed files at once:
+or add all changed files at once:
 .. code-block:: console

 		$ git add --all